A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Introduction

-\textbf{Convergence rates.} Up to date, only few results are available concerning rigorous convergence estimates for the proposed discretization methods: Kay~et~al.~\cite{Kay2008} prove $O(h)$ convergence for a finite-element approximation of the Cahn-Hilliard Navier-Stokes problem with constant mobility; a fully-discrete scheme is presented for the numerical tests.
+Much fewer results are available up to date concerning rigorous convergence estimates for the proposed discretization methods: Kay~et~al.~\cite{Kay2008,Kay2007} prove $O(h)$ convergence for a finite-element approximation of the Cahn-Hilliard Navier-Stokes problem with constant mobility; a fully-discrete scheme is presented for the numerical tests.
 Cai and Shen~\cite{CaiShen18} show $O(\tau + h^q)$ convergence for a finite element discretization combined with a linear implicit and weakly coupled energy stable scheme in time.
 Liu and Riviere~\cite{LiuRiviere2020} prove $O(\tau + h^q)$ convergence estimates for a discontinuous Galerkin approximation combined with an implicit time-stepping scheme. $O(\tau^2+h^q)$ error estimates are established by Diegel et al.~\cite{Diegel2017} for a linear implicit time-stepping scheme combined with inf-sup stable finite elements for the spatial approximation.
 Li and Shen~\cite{LiShen2020} establish $O(\tau^2 + h^2)$ convergence for a linear implicit method using an auxiliary variable approach for the time discretization and a staggered-grid finite difference method for spatial approximation of the fluid flow.
 In the recent paper~\cite{LiShen2022}, the same authors prove $O(\tau)$ convergence rates for a fully decoupled time-stepping scheme.
 Let us emphasize that all the above results concerning convergence rates are obtained for constant mobility and viscosity only. \\